Skip to content

 DOI

 eagar-tsai is a Python library implementing the Eagar–Tsai moving heat source model to estimate melt pool dimensions (length, width, depth) for a scanning laser over a semi-infinite solid.
 Temperature fields are computed via a 1D integral; melt pool dimensions are extracted from the liquidus isotherm.
+Built-in plotting covers temperature field heatmaps and power–velocity printability maps.

 Report a Bug | Request a Feature